WoobeenJeong/GNN-Vertual_Screening_HER2/README.md

 (i) inconsistent and often discordant ranking signals from physics-based docking scores (e.g., AutoDock Vina) and pose-sensitive CNN scorers (e.g., GNINA), and (ii) the high computational cost of exhaustive docking and CNN rescoring.

-Each molecule is encoded as a graph of atom (node) and bond (edge) features and evaluated by an ensemble of four complementary GNN architectures; applying Monte-Carlo dropout (p = 0.2) at inference approximates Bayesian model averaging **to produce both affinity predictions (for Vina and GNINA targets) and posterior uncertainty estimates.**
+Each molecule is encoded as a graph of atom (node) and bond (edge) features and evaluated by an ensemble of four complementary GNN architectures; applying Monte-Carlo dropout (p = 0.2) at inference approximates Bayesian model averaging **to produce both affinity predictions (for Autodock and GNINA) and posterior uncertainty estimates.**

 We define **rank confidence** as the probability that a molecule’s rank remains unchanged given model uncertainty.
-Using this measure, we obtain an uncertainty-aware consensus between docking and CNN predictions that focuses experimental follow-up and reduces the need for costly re-scoring.
+Using this measure, we obtain an uncertainty-aware consensus between Autodock and GNNA predictions that focuses experimental follow-up and reduces the need for costly re-scoring.

 ## Analyze Druggability properties